 Boxing day.
 BBC1: Playboard – the Little Mermaid – Tarzan and the Huntress – The Waltons – The Wizard of Oz – It’s a Christmas Knockout – Songs of Praise Special – Dad’s Army – The Val Doonican Show – A Man for All Seasons.
 BBC2: Animation 76 – The Epic that Never Was – Tales of Beatrix Potter – The Barry Humphries Show – Summoned by Bells

-The noticeable inclusion in my 1976 edition, that’s missing from the Christmas 2020 edition, is the advertising of booze.
-The Radio Times Christmas edition 1976 loved lashings of alcohol, knew how to kick back, relax, and enjoy the festivities!
+The noticeable inclusion in my 1976 edition, that’s missing from the Christmas 2021 edition, is the advertising of booze.
+The Radio Times Christmas edition 1976 loved lashings of alcohol, knew how to kick back, relax, and enjoy the festivities.

-The 2020 edition is alcohol-free, more colourful, and more glossy, but the retro 1976 copy is packed with nostalgic memories that will make your eyes bulge and your jaw drop.
-Merry Retro Christmas!
-See you at the MFI half price sale on Boxing Day.
+The modern Radio Times is more colourful and more glossy, but the retro 1976 copy is packed with nostalgic memories that will make your eyes bulge and your jaw drop.
+Merry Retro Christmas… see you at the MFI half price sale on Boxing Day!

 Section N Underpass: the nostalgic hardback with enough clout to send you flying back through the 80s and 70s.
 Advertising from the 70s and 80s – nostalgic imagery – fun stories – packed with nostalgic entertainment.
 Click image below to get your copy: